simp/pupmod-simp-tpm/README.md

 It will create a file called owned in the /sys/class/tpm/<tpm name> directory to indicate that the TPM is owned.
 To reset the passwords the Password must be cleared and this file removed.

-At the time this was written Redhat/CentOS packages tpm2-tools/tpm2-tss version 1.X.
-The intel gitlab module is on version 3.0 which is more robust and includes the capability to check the status of the tpm ownership.
+At the time this was written, tpm2-tools/tpm2-tss version 1.X were all that was available in the CentOS/base repo.
+The [project page for tpm2-tools](https://github.com/tpm2-software/tpm2-tools) is on version 3.0 which is more robust and includes the capability to check the status of the tpm ownership.
 When this available the module will be updated so the use of the owned file is not needed.

 ### This is a SIMP module